kbvernon/awdb/README.md

 In the above examples, we use `set_options()` to pass additional query parameters.
-If you don’t pass any arguments, it uses defaults assumed by the AWDB REST API.
+If you don’t pass any arguments, it uses defaults assumed by the AWDB REST API. <span style="font-weight: bold; color: #3273a8;">It’s important to note that not all parameters are passed to every endpoint.</span> The references endpoint, for example, doesn’t take any query parameters other than `reference_type`.
+To see what goes where, you can print the `awdb_options` list returned by `set_options()`.
+This will also show you the current values for each parameter.

-> [!NOTE]
->
-> Not all parameters are passed to every endpoint.
-The references
-> endpoint, for example, does not take any query parameters other than
-> `reference_type`.
-To find out what parameters are passed to what
-> endpoints, you can print the `awdb_options` list returned by
-> `set_options()`.
-Technically, this tells you what parameters are
-> passed to endpoints or used to filter stations (with queries to the
-> metadata endpoint).
-It will also show you the current values for each
-> parameter.
-You can find more information about parameters relevant to
-> each endpoint in the documentation for each function.

 ``` r
 set_options()